GoogleChrome/developer.chrome.com/site/en/docs/devtools/customize/index.md

 By default, DevTools is docked to the right of your viewport.
 You can also dock to the bottom or left sides or undock DevTools into a separate window.

-{% Video src="video/NJdAV9UgKuN8AhoaPBquL7giZQo1/v0G4eZnKz0u6wXmL0tSU.mp4", autoplay="true", muted="true", loop="true", class="screenshot" %}
+{% Video src="video/NJdAV9UgKuN8AhoaPBquL7giZQo1/v0G4eZnKz0u6wXmL0tSU.mp4", autoplay="true", muted="true", loop="true", controls="true", class="screenshot" %}

 You can change the placement of DevTools in two ways: